Hello there friend and Welcome aboard!!

-I would say if you need an open backed headphone for your home studio use, and you’re willing to invest in an amplifier, the HD600 is the perfect solution.
+I would say if you need an open-backed headphone for your home studio use, and you’re willing to invest in an amplifier, the HD600 is the perfect solution.
 It’s the Gold Standard, and benchmark for which all other headphones should be compared.
-Interested in learning all about this amazing headphone?
+Interested in learning all about these amazing headphones?
 Check out my official:

-If you’re in need of a portable headphone with a neutral sound signature, the Oppo PM3 is a fantastic option as well.
-It hits all the marks: Comfort, durability, sound, portability, accessories, and a choice of cables for home or on the go use.
+If you’re in need of portable headphones with a neutral sound signature, the Oppo PM-3 is a fantastic option as well.
+It hits all the marks: Comfort, durability, sound, portability, accessories, and a choice of cables for home or on-the-go use.

 Well that’s about it for today my friend!
 I hope you’ve enjoyed this article on the Sennheiser HD600 vs. Oppo PM3.